chriszylstra/ophardt/README.md

-# ophardt
+# Ophardt
-This includes all the files that Im working on for ophardt
+This includes all the files that Im working on for Ophardt